OlivierHermans/gh-actions/README.md

 # gh-actions

-This is a repository used to learn GitHub actions
+This is a repository used to learn GitHub actions.

+Currently, we're testing simple workflows.